The City Council is the "legislature" of the Holyoke City government.

 Interested in getting involved?

-The Agendas for City Council meetings are posted two business days before the relevant meeting.
-Past agendas are also available either online or at the City Clerk's office.
+Agendas and Minutes as well as video links to meetings are available.
+Agendas for City Council meetings are posted two business days before the relevant meeting.
+Past Agendas and Minutes are also kept in the City Clerk's office, are open for public inspection, and can provided upon request.